 Judge Nance began her career as an attorney after obtaining a law degree from Wayne State University Law School.
 She gained invaluable experience while working in the Oakland County Prosecutor’s Domestic Violence Unit and the Wayne County Prosecutor’s Child & Family Abuse Bureau.
 After graduating, she worked on assignment to the Office of the General Counsel at Ford Motor Company.
 In 2001, she went into private practice at a mid-sized law firm where she developed a successful litigation practice in the areas of Civil Litigation, Probate Litigation, Juvenile & Family Litigation and Adoption Law.

 Since taking the bench, Judge Nance developed and presented Careers in the Courtroom to encourage elementary and high school students to pursue careers as defense attorneys, prosecutors, civil attorneys and judges.
 The program also introduces students to the importance of jury service.
 In addition, for adults, Judge Nance has designed and presented How to Prepare for Your Day in Court and Tips for Landlords and Tenants which she shares with neighborhood/condo associations, church groups and veteran’s groups.
 Judge Nance visits churches, synagogues, schools, neighborhood/condo associations, scholarship programs, graduations, etc. In community forums and townhalls, she has spoken on topics such as Breaking the Cycle of Incarceration and Breaking the Silence on Domestic Violence.
 Judge Nance conceived and presented the City of Southfield’s first Opioid Crisis Townhall in cooperation with fire, police, and other elected officials.
-In addition, Judge Nance was instrumental in developing From Expungement to Entrepreneurship: The Pipeline to Possibilities to help ‘returning citizens’ start small community based businesses.
+In addition, Judge Nance was instrumental in developing From Expungement to Entrepreneurship: The Pipeline to Possibilities to help ‘returning citizens’ start small community-based businesses.
 Judge Nance has been featured, proudly, as Alumni of the Month by the Wayne State University Law School.
 In 2018 Judge Nance was invited to Host a weekly radio show, Your Best Chance with Judge Nance, designed to provide the listener with access to justice by increasing the public’s understanding of the criminal justice system, the court process and the people who serve there.
-The show broadcast throughout the State of Michigan.
+As a community service, the show broadcast throughout the State of Michigan and across the country as a podcast, each week from 2018 to 2023.

 Main Number: (248) 796-5820